rizinorg/book/src/debugger/windbg.md

 bcedit /set {globalsettings} advancedoptions true
 ```

-## Connecting to KD interface on r2
+## Connecting to KD interface on rizin

 ### Serial Port
-Radare2 will use the `winkd` io plugin to connect to a socket file
+Rizin will use the `winkd` io plugin to connect to a socket file
 created by virtualbox or qemu.
 Also, the `winkd` debugger plugin and
 we should specify the x86-32 too.
 (32 and 64 bit debugging is supported)
 ```
-$ r2 -a x86 -b 32 -D winkd winkd:///tmp/winkd.pipe
+$ rizin -a x86 -b 32 -D winkd winkd:///tmp/winkd.pipe
 ```

 On Windows you should run the following line:
 ```
-$ radare2 -D winkd winkd://\\.\pipe\com_1
+$ rizin -D winkd winkd://\\.\pipe\com_1
 ```

 ### Network
 ```
-$ r2 -a x86 -b 32 -d winkd://<hostip>:<port>:w.x.y.z
+$ rizin -a x86 -b 32 -d winkd://<hostip>:<port>:w.x.y.z
 ```

 ## Using KD
-When connecting to a KD interface, r2 will send a breakin packet to interrupt
+When connecting to a KD interface, rizin will send a breakin packet to interrupt
 the target and we will get stuck here:
 ```
 [0x828997b8]> pd 20